Duy-Phuong/spring-docs/Note git/guide code/angular.md

 Now services allow us to centralize tasks, manage data in a central place and so on.

 So we probably need a service for both feature areas, we will need a shopping list service and a recipe service.
-The shopping list service managing our shopping list and we will also access it from the

-recipe, from the recipe area because we want to add items to the shopping list from there and well the recipe service, that will be responsible for managing our recipe, managing the data there and so on.
+The shopping list service managing our shopping list and we will also access it from the recipe area because we want to add items to the shopping list from there and well the recipe service, that will be responsible for managing our recipe, managing the data there and so on.

 ### 2. Setting up the Services